 Stage 2 – Infrastructure upgrades and service delivery

-Starting in mid-2018, the State Government will progressively begin repairing and/or replacing essential and municipal services infrastructure in the first 10 communities.
+Starting in late-2018, the State Government will progressively begin repairing and/or replacing essential and municipal services infrastructure in the first 10 communities.

 This stage will also see the roll out of improved arrangements for the delivery of power, water and wastewater.
 New standards for municipal services will be developed and introduced to improve accountability and delivery.